dell/csm-docs/content/v3/replication/deployment/storageclasses.md

 Before provisioning replicated volumes, make sure that these pairs of storage classes are created properly.

 ### Common Parameters
-There are 3 mandatory key/value pairs which should always be present in the storage class parameters -
+There are 3 mandatory key/value pairs which should always be present in the storage class parameters:
 ```yaml
 replication.storage.dell.com/isReplicationEnabled: 'true'
 replication.storage.dell.com/remoteClusterID: <RemoteClusterId>